rmacwhor/AutoSeeder/README.md

 from multiple IDs into one player.
 Sometimes these merges are done erroneously, and consequently two separate players' data is converged into one.

+- Players with certain unusual characters in their tags (Ø, for example) cause errors on smashdata.gg;
+attempting to search for these players will result in a 500 Internal Server Error.
+As such, these players will end up unseeded.

 - While smashdata.gg can create tournament results for a player without a smash.gg account, autoseeder might not find that data due to how it connects